betaflight/betaflight/docs/Board - RMDO.md

-# Board - RMDO
+# Board - RMRC Dodo

-The RMRC Seriously Dodo board is made and sold by Ready Made RC.
+The RMRC Dodo board is made and sold by Ready Made RC.
 In terms of CPU pin mapping it is a clone of the SPRacingF3 board (also see the SPRacingF3 documentation).
-Currently there are three version with slightly different hardware available: Rev. 1, 2, and 3.
+Currently there are three versions with slightly different hardware available: Rev. 1, 2, and 3.

+The revision 3 board changed the CPU from one with 128KB to one with 256KB however, for compatibility reasons, Cleanflight only supports and uses 128KB of it.
+The same binary can be used on all DODO boards.

 ## Hardware Features

-* STM32 F3 ARM Cortex-M processor with 256KB flash program memory (Rev. 1 and 2: 128KB flash)
+* STM32 F3 ARM Cortex-M processor with 128KB or 256KB flash program memory (Rev. 1 and 2: 128KB flash, Rev 3 256K).
-* 2MB external flash memory for storage
+* 2MB external flash memory for storage.
 * MPU6050 accelerometer/gyro (Rev. 2: MPU6000)
 * BMP280 Barometer
+* No compass sensor.
 * 3 hardware UARTs (+ 2 software) for GPS, telemetry, OSD, etc., 5V compatible
 * On-board 5V/0.5A BEC directly powered off 2-6S main battery pack.
 No external BEC/regulator necessary.
 * On-board 3.3V regulator to power peripherials like Spektrum satellite receiver.
-* No compass option available
 * 36x36mm board with 30.5mm mounting holes pattern (same as CC3D or Naze32, but different pin-out).

+Note: Earlier revisions had issues with the buzzer circuit.

 ## Serial Ports